 - Shallow to deep pools in upper reaches or small tributaries of major rivers in granite country.
 Occupied pools are most commonly less than 3 m deep with rocky or sandy bottoms and patches of vegetation.

-- Most typically uses narrow stretches of rivers or streams 30 - 40 m wide, running through habitat that has now been converted to grazing land.
+- Most typically uses narrow stretches of rivers 30 - 40 m wide.
+Most surrounding habitat has been converted to grazing land.

-- Nests are dug out in riverbanks of sand or loam during October to January.
-Eggs take over two months to hatch and so are vulnerable to nest predation for an extended period.
+- Nests are dug out in riverbanks of sand or loam during late September to January.
+Eggs take 80 days to hatch and are thus vulnerable to nest predation for an extended period.

 - Primarily a vegetarian, eating both aquatic plants and terrestrial leaves that fall into the watercourse.
-Also takes invertebrates ranging from insects to crayfish.
+Also takes invertebrates ranging from insects to crayfish, other small animals and carrion.

 Regional distribution and habitat